ksclarke/freelib-marc4j/README.md

 and they will be created in `freelib-marc4j/target/site/apidocs`

-If you just want to include MARC4J as a dependency in your Maven-managed project, you can by adding the following to your project's dependencies:
+If you just want to include MARC4J as a dependency in your own Maven-managed project, you can by adding the following to your project's dependencies:

     <dependency>
         <groupId>info.freelibrary</groupId>